digital-asset/daml-ui-template/README.md

 make deploy
 ```

-2. Log into your DABL account and create a new project and ledger
+2. Log into your DABL account and create a new project and ledger.

 3. Select the ledger, click on `Update .dar` in the DAML section of the app artifacts, and upload `deploy/daml-ui-template-0.0.1.dar`